neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/keeping_state.md

 // ...

-// Read and write just like with knobs componentModel.value = componentModel.value.copyWith(count: 1);
+componentModel.value = componentModel.value.copyWith(count: 1);
 ```

-Immutable states behave exactly like knobs: you can read and write their values through the `ValueNotifier` interface.
+You can read and write immutable states through the `ValueNotifier` interface.
+When the `value` of an immutable state was changed, the Use Case will rebuild.

 ### Mutable State